apache/brooklyn-client/README.md

 - Ensure your [$GOPATH](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) is set correctly to a suitable location for your Go code, for example, simply $HOME/go.
 - Get the Brooklyn CLI and dependencies.
-Note the "-d" parameter, which instructs Go to download the files but not build the code, see why in the note below on dependency management.

-`go get -d github.com/apache/brooklyn-client/br`
+`go get github.com/apache/brooklyn-client/br`

 ## A note on dependency management